 Chief Executive Officer

 David provides TFA’s clients with solution-oriented advice and strategies related to Tribes’ debt needs.
 As a Managing Director for Banc of America Securities, David ran the gaming, lodging and leisure debt structuring and syndication group.
 With over 25 years of banking experience, David has been the primary architect and lead structurer for numerous corporate gaming and Native American syndicated loans.
-Since 2003, he has been involved in over 100 transactions representing over $90 billion including $7 billion in Indian country.
+He has structured over $100 billion of debt transactions for Indian gaming, corporate gaming, hospitality, REITs and commercial real estate construction over a 34 year career.
 While at Bank of America, David and his team were consistently #1 every year in gaming transactions and dollar volume.

 Bill has over 30 years of experience in banking and was the former Senior Client Manager for Banc of America Securities’ Gaming and Leisure Group in Los Angeles.
 From the time in early 1992 when Bill was charged with setting up the gaming banking franchise for the old Bank of America, he and a full team of dedicated professionals built Bank of America’s gaming practice into the consistent top performing gaming industry banking group in the sector.